I've heard that fruit juice is a good source of vitamins but that it can contribute to obesity. Is it OK to give my

-Certain types of fruit juice can be a healthy part of your child's diet.
+Certain types of fruit juice can be a healthy part of your child's diet after age 1.

 Research suggests that drinking small amounts of 100 percent fruit juice doesn't affect a child's weight.
 However, fruit juice contains calories.
 Just like any other food or calorie-containing drink, too much fruit juice can contribute to weight gain.

 If you choose to give your child fruit juice, choose 100 percent fruit juice instead of sweetened juice or juice cocktails.
 While 100 percent fruit juice and sweetened fruit drinks might have similar calorie counts, your child will get more nutrients and fewer additives from 100 percent juice.

 To ensure your child isn't drinking too much juice, consider these limits:

 - Birth to 12 months.
 No fruit juice, unless it's used to relieve constipation.